-The New Year is upon us, and is there anything more quintessentially New Year-ish than “year in review” or an “upcoming trends” post?
+Is there anything more timely than a “year in review” or an “upcoming trends” post?
 Nope.
 They’re pretty much standard across every industry and vertical.
-And so, of course, we’re jumping on board.
 In this post we’ll be taking a look at 11 of the top marketing trends to implement in 2018.
 Some of these, of course, you’ll already be doing - and may have been doing for years, but others are fairly new to the marketing world and could make a huge impact in your strategic plans going forward.CONTENT MARKETING

 A Solid Content Marketing Strategy